neilgoodridge/tmdb-api/README.md

 Take this key (it's around 30 numbers and letters) and create a file called 'api_key.py' in the root directory of this app.

 In there, create a variable called API_KEY = 'paste_your_api_key_here'.
 The api_key.py file is already gitignored, so it won't push to Github.

+NOTE: Your API key will print into the terminal when first running this app.
+This is just to verify that it is working and has been imported correctly.
+Run ```python3 app.py``` and you should see your API printed in the terminal.
+Comment out line 10 in this app.py once you've verified it's present.

+If you do not see your API key printed, please revisit the instructions above.

 Run the following in your terminal to run the Flask app.